2026 Portuguese presidential election: Pre-campaign

+For the liberals, with Rui Rocha's re-election as leader of the Liberal Initiative, parliamentary leader Mariana Leitão was initially designated as the party's presidential candidate.
+However, Rocha later resigned as party leader following the 2025 legislative election, and Leitão shifted her focus to run for the liberals' leadership, withdrawing from the presidential race.
+In August, former leader and incumbent liberal MEP, João Cotrim de Figueiredo, announced his candidacy, becoming a major right-wing contender, precluding figures, like outgoing mayor of Porto Rui Moreira, from entering the race.
+Both People Animals Nature and Together for the People decided not to present or back any candidate for the first round of the election, while PAN has said they would likely support a candidate in the second round.
+Despite that, both Inês Sousa Real and Filipe Sousa, sole deputies from both parties, supported Seguro in the first round.

 Electoral system

 To stand for election, candidates must be of Portuguese origin and over 35 years old, gather 7,500 signatures of support one month before the election, and submit them to the Constitutional Court of Portugal.
 Then, the Constitutional Court has to certify if the candidacies submitted meet the requirements to appear on the ballot.
 A candidate must receive a majority of votes (50% plus one vote) to be elected.
 If no candidate achieves a majority in the first round, a runoff election (i.e., second round, held between the two candidates who receive the most votes in the first round) has to be held.
 The highest number of candidacies ever accepted was ten, in 2016.
-Since the Carnation Revolution, there has only ever been a single runoff election, in the 1986 Portuguese presidential election, when Diogo Freitas do Amaral (46.31% of votes in the first round and 48.82% in the second) lost to Mário Soares (25.43% in the first round and 51.18% in the second).
+Since the Carnation Revolution, there had only been a single runoff election, in the 1986 Portuguese presidential election, when Diogo Freitas do Amaral (46.3% of votes in the first round and 48.8% in the second) lost to Mário Soares (25.4% in the first round and 51.2% in the second).

+Early voting

+Voters were also able to vote early, with voting starting on 5 January for hospitalized and incarcerated voters and on 6 January for Portuguese citizens living abroad, ending for both groups on 8 January..
+For citizens living in Portugal early voting occurred on 11 January, one week before election day, with voters having to register between 4 and 8 January to be eligible to cast an early ballot.
+By 8 January deadline, 218,481 voters (around 2% of the total of voters) had requested to vote early, a number lower than that recorded in 2021, during the COVID-19 pandemic.
+For the second round, 308,501 voters (around 3% of the total of voters) requested to cast an early ballot on 1 February, a considerably larger number than in the first round, with registration having been open between 24 and 29 January.